Turbo87/flight-club/README.md

 Dragging the mouse whilst the action is paused gives a cool 'bullet time' effect.

+## Build Instructions

+This project is now using the [gradle](http://www.gradle.org/) build system.
+To build the project run the following command from the command line:

+    $ ./gradlew build

+Use `./gradlew run` to run the game afterwards.

 ## Author

 Created by Dan Burton <danb@dircon.co.uk>, 22 Aug 2002